sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-events/events.md

 total_state_change | |
 -------------|------
 description  | Total state change percentage for the check's history.<br><br>For agent-executed checks, Sensu automatically populates the `total_state_change` value.
-For events created with the [events API][35], the `total_state_change` attribute will default to `0` even if you specify a different value or change the `status` value in the request body. required     | false type         | Integer example      | {{< language-toggle >}}
+For events created with the [core/v2/events API][35], the `total_state_change` attribute will default to `0` even if you specify a different value or change the `status` value in the request body. required     | false type         | Integer example      | {{< language-toggle >}}